EYBlockchain/nightfall_4_CE/doc/deployment.md

 docker compose --profile indie-deployer --env-file local.env up
 ```

 This should deploy all the Nightfall contracts.
-Their addresses will have been written to `configuration/toml/addresses.toml` and will also be in the deployment logs `blockchain_assets/logs`.
+These logs will be written to  will also be in the deployment logs `blockchain_assets/logs`.
+Please write these addresses to `configuration/toml/addresses.toml`.

+Create the TOML config folder:
+` mkdir -p configuration/toml `

+Create `configuration/toml/addresses.toml` with the following content:
+`nightfall = "0x... " # nightfall address from deployement logs
+ round_robin = "0x... " # round_robin address from deployement logs
+ x509 = "0x... " ` # x509 address from deployement logs

 Provide these addresses to the `client` and `proposer` via either the configuration server, their `addresses.toml` file or by adding them to their `nightfall.toml` file (in the latter case don't forget to set `deploy_contracts=false` or they'll be ignored).
 Use whichever method is most appropriate for your infrastructure.

 As usual, a `Code 0` exit indicates a successful outcome.